DuncanRose/duncanrose/README.md

 * Clone the repo: `git clone https://github.com/jdelia/bootstrap-maintenance-page-theme.git`
 * Fork the repo

-## See Live Demo page

-You can view the [live demo](http://jdelia.github.io/bootstrap-maintenance-page-theme/) here.

-## Bugs and Issues

-Have a bug or an issue with this template?
-[Open a new issue](https://github.com/jdelia/bootstrap-maintenance-page-theme/issues) here on GitHub.

 ## Creator

 This template is based on the work created by [Start Bootstrap](http://startbootstrap.com/) and is maintained by [Jackie D'Elia](https://jackiedelia.com).

 * https://twitter.com/jdelia
 * https://github.com/jdelia